ahal/hunting-the-shmoo/content/blog/jujutsu-with-mozilla-unified.md

    | remote_bookmarks('release')
    '''
    ```

+   Setting `git.subprocess=true` tells Jujutsu to shell out to Git rather than
+   relying on libgit2.
+Without this change, running `jj git fetch` will fail as
+   it can't understand the `hg::` urls.
+This option will default to `true` in a
+   future release anyway.

-   The first revset tells Jujutsu which bookmark contains the mainline
+   As far as the revset aliases go, the first alias tells Jujutsu which
-   development, in this case the `central` branch.
-The second revset provides
+   bookmark contains the mainline development, in this case the `central`
-   a list of changes that should be considered immutable.
-In our case, that's
+   branch.
+The second revset provides a list of changes that should be
-   anything under one of the Firefox trees in `mozilla-unified`.
+   considered immutable.
+In our case, that's anything under one of the Firefox
+   trees in `mozilla-unified`.

 3. Track remote bookmarks.
 This is optional, but I like to track any remote
    bookmarks that I might be working with.
 Mainly because I like to exclude